Nawat language: Geographic distribution

 Gordon (2009) lists Dolores as a Pipil-speaking area.

 Nahuat was also formerly spoken in Guatemala, Honduras, Nicaragua and Costa Rica, though it is now extinct in all of these countries.

 Kaufman (1970:66) lists Escuintla and Comapa as former Nawat-speaking areas of Guatemala, and San Agustín Acasaguastlán as a former "Mejicano"-speaking town.
-The genetic position of San Agustín Acasaguastlán Mejicano is still uncertain (see Alagüilac language).
+The genetic position of San Agustín Acasaguastlán Mejicano is still uncertain (see Alagüilac language), but Nawat may have only been introduced in the post-contact period.
+Fowler (1989) further lists Asunción Mita, Santa María Ixhuatán, Jumaytepeque, and Jalpatagua as Pipil towns in the sixteenth century.